zoom/videosdk-android-quickstart/README.md

 ```

 ## Usage
-After building the app and entering either a JWTToken or Endpoint URL, you can start the Sample App!
+After entering either a JWTToken or Endpoint URL and configuring your Endpoint,  you can start the Sample App by clicking Build and Run!

 <img width="755" alt="Image" src="https://github.com/user-attachments/assets/d49a4c37-60d3-471a-b3e4-0b6a13947c41" />